 Run

-npx @modelcontextprotocol-security/mcpserver-audit --listagainst yourclaude_desktop_config.jsonor equivalent MCP config file.
-Most teams discover two or three servers they don't recognize when they do this for the first time.
-Before scoring anything, record every server with its current installed version — or the absence of one. - 2
+npx @modelcontextprotocol-security/mcpserver-audit --listagainst yourclaude_desktop_config.jsonor equivalent.
+Most teams discover two or three servers they do not recognize on the first pass.
+Record every server with its installed version — or the absence of one — before scoring anything. - [02]

 Score Author Provenance (20 pts)

 Examine who published the server and whether their identity is verifiable.
-Check the npm publish source against the GitHub repository.
-Verify commit history depth: a server with one commit published six weeks ago from an anonymous account scores differently than a maintained package from a known organization with years of commit history.
-Deduct 10 points for anonymous or unverifiable authorship, and 10 points for packages under 90 days old with no prior publishing track record.
+Check npm publish source against the GitHub repo.
+Verify commit history depth — a server with one commit published six weeks ago from an anonymous account does not score the same as a maintained package from a known org with years of history.
+Deduct 10 points for anonymous or unverifiable authorship.
+Deduct 10 more for packages under 90 days old with no prior publishing track record.

 Analyze Permission Scope (25 pts)